Please contact us at: 202-727-3117 or [email protected] if you do not find the answer you need.

 Question: May I notarize documents that are not in English?

 Answer: Yes, but only if you are able to read and write in the language you are performing the notarial act.
 When you take the oath of office, you will be asked if you intend to notarize in languages in addition to English, and if so, you must sign that you are able to read and write in those languages.
+Existing notaries may continue to notarize documents in any language until they renew their commission.

 Question: Are there other restrictions on the role of the notary?

-Answer: District of Columbia notaries public do not have the authority to notarize birth, death, marriage or divorce certificates, and most federal documents such as FBI fingerprints, original passports, I-9 forms as well as determinations of 501(c) (3) status.
+Answer: District of Columbia notaries public do not have the authority to notarize birth, death, marriage, or divorce certificates, and most federal documents such as FBI fingerprints, original passports, I-9 forms, as well as determinations of 501(c) (3) status.
 Please refer to our Notary Public Handbook for more details.

 Question: What if I want to be a Title Producer (Agent)?